DendraScience/dendra-worker-tasks-csi/README.md

 # Dendra Worker CSI Tasks

-Dendra Worker tasks for loading CSI (Campbell Scientific, Inc.) LoggerNet data records.
+Dendra Worker tasks for importing CSI (Campbell Scientific, Inc.) LoggerNet data records.

 ## Instructions

-1. Be sure you have Node version 6.11.x.
-If you’re using nvm, you may need to `nvm use 6.11`.
+1. Be sure you have Node version 8.7.x.
+If you’re using nvm, you may need to `nvm use 8.7`.

 2. Clone this repo.